 The various distances involved between optical elements are taken from Ref.
 1 and 2.
 These are shown in Table 1.
 Various lengths have been taken from Ref.
-1. The criterion of designing the recycling cavities and the related Gouy phase selection has been discussed in Ref.
-2.
+1. The criterion of designing the recycling cavities and the related Gouy phase selection was discussed in Ref.
+2 and finally in the ISC preliminary design document.